-As with other applications of due diligence, the scope of the human rights due diligence expected of a company will always be context-specific.
-It will depend on various factors, including, as listed in the Guiding Principles, the company's size, the risk of severe28 human rights impacts, and the nature and operating context.29 The scope may change over time as the circumstances in which the business operates evolve.30
+The scope of the HRDD expected of a company will be context-specific.
+It will depend on various factors, including, as listed in the GPs, the company's size, the risk of severe21 human rights impacts, and the nature and operating context.22 The scope may change over time as the circumstances in which the business operates evolve.23

-Human rights due diligence differs from business management due diligence in a few prominent ways.
-The first important aspect of the definition of human rights due diligence is that it is about human rights impacts and not solely about enterprise related business risk.
-Principles 13 and 15 reinforce this by consistently referring to business enterprises' impacts.
-Thus merely considering risks to the company without its broader human rights impacts would not be within the definition addressing the required target or objective of human rights due diligence.
-In this way, human rights due diligence differs from other applications of due diligence, where the risk management process is primarily aimed at preventing risks to the business itself or its officers.
-Of course, human rights risks also translate into business risks but the focus of human rights due diligence should be on the prevention of the risks to impact on the rights-holder.
+HRDD differs from business management due diligence in a few prominent ways.
+HRDD is about human rights impacts and not solely about enterprise related business risk.
+GPs 13 and 15 reinforce this by consistently referring to business enterprises' impacts.24 Thus merely considering risks to the company without its broader human rights impacts would not be addressing the required objective of HRDD.
+In this way, HRDD differs from other applications of due diligence, where the risk management process is primarily aimed at preventing risks to the business itself or its employees.
+Of course, human rights risks also translate into business risks but the focus of HRDD should be on the prevention of the impact on the rights-holder.

-Further Most importantly, human rights due diligence is not company - or even corporate group - specific.
-It expects, as seen in Principle 13, every business to consider the human rights impacts not only of its own operations but also of third parties with which whom it has is linked in its business relationships.
-These may include suppliers and other entities in its value chain, such as consumers abuses.'
-See also Justine Nolan, 'The Corporate Responsibility to Respect Human Rights: Soft Law or No Law?' in Surya Deva and David Bilchitz (eds.)
-Human Rights Obligations of Business: Beyond a Corporate Responsibility to Respect?
-(Cambridge University Press, 2013).
+HRDD is not company - or even corporate group - specific.
+It expects, as seen in GP 13, every business to consider the human rights impacts not only of its own operations but also of third parties with whom it is linked in its business relationships.25 These may include suppliers and other entities in its value chain, such as consumers and distributors, and other third parties with which it has relationships, including state and non-state entities.26